cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/longexerciseanswers.md

-# Answers to tasks and questions in long exercise
+# Answers to tasks and questions

 ## Part 1: A one-bin counting experiment